richmondu/FT900/IoT/aws_demos_ft_greengrass_lwip_mbedtls/README.md

       - then subscribe to mosquitto broker using mosquitto_sub.exe to verify packets sent

+### Test simulators
+Simulators for FT900 device has been provided.
+This can be used for testing the backend cloud solution.
+Refer to the test folder.

+1. Javascript code for MQTT.FX
+2. Python code using AWS IoT SDK API for Python

 ### Troubleshooting utilities

 1. MQTT.FX is a helpful GUI-based MQTT client tool which can be used for troubleshooting MQTT connection